 Unfortunately, many of the non-partnering child care centers that closed in New Orleans during the pandemic have not reopened.
 As Keith quickly pointed out, “this is in stark contrast to each of their CCP partners.”
 Childcares that partnered with Clover through the CCP program not only remained viable but networked smarter to support one another through this challenging time.

-Yolanda Motley provided prime examples of this, sharing, “Our partners used economies of scale to purchase bulk items for a number of sites at discounted rates.”
-In terms of classroom adaptations, “everyone implemented a universal increase of outside learning time to support best practice during COVID.”
+Yolanda Motley provided examples of this, sharing, “Our partners used economies of scale to purchase bulk items for a number of sites at discounted rates.”
+In terms of classroom adaptations, “everyone implemented a universal increase of outside learning time to support best practices during COVID.”

 Keith also shared about an opportunity for united advocacy in Washington, D.C. that was well represented by CCP partners.
 This opportunity provided their partners the space to engage with legislators while also utilizing their strong advocacy skills and building rapport amongst the group.
 This was yet another learning from Hurricane Katrina – that is, to work together as a shared voice in all opportunities for collective action.